openstack/ironic/install-guide/source/enrollment.rst

     | ...                    | ...                                  |
     +------------------------+--------------------------------------+

-   Beginning with the Kilo release a node may also be referred to by a logical name as well as its UUID.
-To utilize this new feature a name must be assigned to the node.
-This can be done when the node is created by adding the ``-n`` option to the ``node-create`` command or by updating an existing node with the ``node-update`` command.
+   A node may also be referred to by a logical name as well as its UUID.
+   A name can be assigned to the node during creating by adding the ``-n`` option to the ``node-create`` command or by updating an existing node with the ``node-update`` command.
 See `Logical Names`_ for examples.

-   Beginning with the Liberty release, with API version 1.11 and above, a newly created node will have an initial provision state of ``enroll`` as opposed to ``available``.
+   Beginning with the API version 1.11 and above, a newly created node will have an initial provision state of ``enroll`` as opposed to ``available``.
 See `Enrolling a node`_ for more details.

 #.
 Update the node ``driver_info`` so that Bare Metal service can manage the